 This area, accessible on foot from Times Square, combines skyscrapers with a super innovative design, the highest observatory in the city, luxury shopping malls and of course, The Vessel, the new tourist attraction in Manhattan.
 As if that were not enough, here ends the High Line, the elevated park built on an old railroad track.
 In short, it is one of the best parks in New York, a must!

-What to see at Hudson Yards?
+What to see in Hudson Yards?

 Count on the fact that touring this area can take you, more or less, half a day (depending on the free time you want to spend shopping or having lunch or dinner in its restaurants).
-To make the most of your time, this is my proposed itinerary:
+To make the most of your time, this is my suggested itinerary:

-1. Start with a tour of the High Line
+1. Start by walking the High Line

 Start walking after lunch: it will take you about an hour to complete the High Line route, although it will take you a little longer if you stop to enjoy the views, take pictures or rest on one of the benches or loungers.
-The High Line also organizes astronomy events, pilates or guided tours free of charge (check their calendar on their official website).
+The High Line also organizes astronomy events, pilates or guided tours for free (check their calendar on their official website).

-Don't let the cold overcome you if you go in winter, the walk along the High Line is worthwhile at any time of the year (although it is in spring and summer when you will see it more lush).
+Do not let the cold overcome you if you go in winter, the walk along the High Line is worthwhile at any time of the year (although it is in spring and summer when you will see it more lush).

 - Start: Gansevoort St (subway: 14th St - 8th Ave)